 5. Offer Opportunities for Bonding

-If you’d like your team to collaborate smoothly and efficiently, you need to ensure that the members get along.
+If you’d like your team to collaborate smoothly and efficiently, you must ensure that the members get along.

-Their relationship will be the backbone of your team’s productivity, and you need to make sure that they are friendly toward one another.
+Their relationship will be the backbone of your team’s productivity, and you need to ensure they are friendly toward one another.

 That’s how you avoid problems that are likely to occur when individuals are forced to work together on a project.